 What is EOL wiring?

-EOL is end of line resistor wiring in burglar alarm installation.
+EOL is the end of line resistor wiring in burglar alarm installation.
 When a sensor is wired with control panel end of line resistors are used in order to monitor alarm and tamper circuits.
-In past it was common to wire sensor with double pole techniques.
-By using this techniques you should run a separate circuit for tamper.
+In past, it was common to wire a sensor with double pole technique.
+By using this technique you should run a separate circuit for a tamper and a separate circuit for alarm (contacts).
 Two wires will be connected to the tamper terminals in a sensor and it will be wired back to panel’s tamper circuit.
-By deploying this technique a dedicated tamper circuit is used to identity any tamper fault.
+By deploying this technique a dedicated tamper circuit is used to identify any tamper fault.
 Most of grade 1 panels use this technique and the advantage is that installers do not have to use resistors.

 But the major disadvantage is that all tamper circuits are connected to a single tamper zone in the panel.
 This will make it harder to identify the location of the tamper fault.
 In a small intruder alarm installation, this is an easy way install intruder alarm.
 Installers can install the system much faster compared to any other techniques used in intruder alarm.

-End of line resistors are used in panels which are grade 2 or above.
+End of line resistors is used in panels which are grade 2 or above.
 The idea is to monitor each tamper circuit separately.
-By installing a resistor for tamper at the end of the circuit, panel can monitor tamper circuit.
-In honeywell galaxy panel G2, panel use 2K resistor where 1K is used for alarm circuit and 1K is used for tamper circuit.
-It also minimise the amount of cable used.
+By installing a resistor for tamper at the end of the circuit, a panel can monitor tamper circuit.
+In Honeywell Galaxy panel G2, panel use 2K resistor where 1K is used for alarm circuit and 1K is used for tamper circuit.
+It also minimises the amount of cable used.
 You only require 4 core cable for each PIR’s, one pair for power and one pair for tamper and alarm.